ulpiansystems/miso-policies-and-terms/cookie-policy.md

 ### persist:viewer

-This value adjusts the operation of the document viewer to allow you to use it to generate facts from docuemnt annotations.
+This value adjusts the operation of the document viewer to allow you to use it to generate facts from document annotations.

 ### toolData-AnnotationCreateDisputeFact